harisyammnv/PyTorchChallengeScholarship2018-19/fine_tuning/fine_tuning.md

 1. Am I doing enough Data Augmentation?
 Am I doing too much?
 Is this is an imbalanced Dataset, how do we adjust it?

 2. Why am I sticking with only Adam or SGD optimizers?
 Are there any more Optimizers to try out?
-(Yes there are check them out for e.g: [Stochastic Gradient Descent with Restarts] (https://medium.com/38th-street-studios/exploring-stochastic-gradient-descent-with-restarts-sgdr-fa206c38a74e), [More on SGDR] (https://towardsdatascience.com/https-medium-com-reina-wang-tw-stochastic-gradient-descent-with-restarts-5f511975163))
+(Yes there are check them out for e.g: [Stochastic Gradient Descent with Restarts](https://medium.com/38th-street-studios/exploring-stochastic-gradient-descent-with-restarts-sgdr-fa206c38a74e), [More on SGDR](https://towardsdatascience.com/https-medium-com-reina-wang-tw-stochastic-gradient-descent-with-restarts-5f511975163))

 3. Should the classifier layers consists of Linear and Dropouts?
 Can we add BatchNorm1d?
 Can we add Special Pooling layers?
 [Adaptive Avg Pool](https://forums.fast.ai/t/ideas-behind-adaptive-max-pooling/12634)